Note 3 MATERIAL ACCOUNTING POLICIES:

 3.5 Inventories:

 In general, all inventories are measured at lower of cost and net realisable value.
 Net realisable value is the estimated selling price in the ordinary course of business, less estimated costs of completion and the estimated costs necessary to make the sale.
 Cost of inventories comprise of all cost of purchase, cost of conversion and other cost incurred in bringing the inventory to their present location and condition.
-Raw Materials are valued on weighted average basis and Stores & Spares are determined on FIFO Basis.
+Raw Materials are valued on FIFO basis and Stores & Spares, Packing materials and Consumables are determined on weighted average basis.
 Waste, by products and trial run products are valued at net realisable value.
-Finished products are valued at raw material cost plus costs of conversion, comprising labour costs and an attributable proportion of manufacturing overheads based on normal levels of activity.
+Finished products are valued at raw material cost (determined on weighted average Basis) plus costs of conversion, comprising labour costs and an attributable proportion of manufacturing overheads based on normal levels of activity.

 3.6 Cash and Cash equivalents: